dgelessus/NAGUS/docs/uru/server_config.rst

-When a file server address is set explicitly, using the :option:`/FileSrv` option (OpenUru) or the ``Server.File.Host`` server.ini command (H'uru), then the client never contacts the gatekeeper server.
+When a file server address is set explicitly, using the :option:`/FileSrv` option (OpenUru) or the ``Server.File.Host`` server.ini command (H'uru), then the client never asks the gatekeeper server for the file server address.
 This does *not* work for the launcher though --- it ignores any file server override and always goes through the gatekeeper server.
-This makes overriding the file server only useful in combination with :option:`/LocalData`:
+This makes overriding the file server only useful for internal clients, which can be run directly without the launcher.

+The file server connection can also be bypassed using one or more of the following options (depending on the kind of client):

 .. option:: /LocalData